 They are also excellent for parents on a budget who only want to pay for the necessary features.
 They usually offer fewer functionalities than the more expensive models, but generally don’t skimp out on the quality of the build.
 So, here’s one best child bike trailer you can get.

-Schwinn Joyrider is the best entry-level bike trailer for the active parents out there.
+Schwinn Joyrider is the best entry-level kids’ trailer for active parents out there.
 It is a 3 in 1 option that will allow you to take your kids not only for bike rides but for strolls and jogs as well.

 Joyrider features a wide handle that you can easily adjust to your liking and one wheel in front, mounted on the arm.
 The rear wheels are 16″ in diameter, made from molded metal so they’re quite strong.
 They roll on sleek air-filled tires, ideal for urban rides and decently comfortable.